willjhliang/public-garden/Vault/Deep Learning/Architectures/✏️ Artificial Neural Network.md

 As before, we want to minimize the loss $J(\theta)$, which can be [[📌 Norms]] for regression or [[🧮 Information Theory#Cross Entropy]] for classification.

 Neural networks consists of layers of neurons.
+Each neuron applies weights to its inputs and runs it through an activation function.

+$$

+a = f(Wx + b)

+$$

-Each neuron applies weights to its inputs and runs it through an activation function. $$a = f(Wx + b)$$Its inputs are the outputs of all neurons in the previous layer, and its output is fed to every neuron in the following layer.
+Its inputs are the outputs of all neurons in the previous layer, and its output is fed to every neuron in the following layer.

 >Modern neurons use the ReLU activation function $f(x) = \max(0, x)$ for faster derivative calculation during training and to avoid gradient vanishing (the problem with sigmoid), which leaves the network in weird local minima.
 Other options include sigmoid and tanh.